Ted vs. Joe: What a rivalry!

-EDITOR’S NOTE: Writing “Diamond Duels” gave me a chance to really dig into the careers of Ted Williams and Joe DiMaggio and comparing what the two did on the field —particularly against one another — with an in-depth chapter that will be a highlight, (I think,) of the book.
+Writing “Diamond Duels” gave me a chance to really dig into the careers of Ted Williams and Joe DiMaggio and comparing what the two did on the field —particularly against one another — with an in-depth chapter that will be a highlight, (I think,) of the book.
 I also got a chance to study the media coverage of the two and how it very likely had a serious impact on the Most Valuable Player award at least twice and maybe their entire careers.
 Can you imagine winning THE TRIPLE CROWN twice and NOT winning the MVP?
-“Diamond Duels” — my deep dive into baseball’s historic matchups, is available for pre-order on Amazon and will be in the stores, March 4.
-Thanks, friends.
+“Diamond Duels” — my deep dive into baseball’s historic matchups, is available on Amazon for Yankee fans, too.

 They seemed to be joined at the hip, in some ways.
 Ted Williams of the Boston Red Sox and Joe DiMaggio of the New York Yankees were probably the two most dominant baseball players of their era.
 As players and as people, they couldn’t have been more different.